Degenerative Disc Disease

 Clinical Trials

-DiscGenics is conducting two concurrent, prospective, randomized, double-blinded, controlled, multicenter clinical studies of IDCT (rebonuputemcel) in the U.S. and Japan.
+DiscGenics has completed two first-in-human, prospective, randomized, double-blinded, controlled, multicenter clinical studies of IDCT (rebonuputemcel) in the U.S. and Japan.
+Both studies met their primary endpoints.

 Expanded Access Policy